Last Updated on April 11, 2023

-Back in early 2017, OSHA announced new silica dust regulations and Bosch was the first company to proactively contact us to start the push toward education before the September 23rd deadline.
+Back in early 2017, OSHA announced new silica dust regulations that would affect the entire construction industry.
+Bosch proactively contacted us to start the push toward education before the September 23rd deadline.
 That date has come and gone, but there’s still plenty of confusion running around about what you need and what you don’t.
-To help, there’s a Bosch Table 1 compliance website set up to help you ensure you’re OSHA-compliant for concrete work.
+Many manufacturers like Bosch, Makita, and others set up specific pages on their websites to help Pros navigate OSHA Table 1 compliance.

-There’s a lot of information to digest, but we’re breaking it down so you know exactly what you’ll find for the kind of work you’re doing.
-Just give the link in each section a click and it will take you right to Bosch’s page so you don’t have to search too hard.
+There’s a lot of information to digest.
+We break it down so you know exactly what you’ll find for the kind of work you do.

 - Choosing the Right Tools for OSHA Table 1 Compliance

 - OSHA Table 1 Compliance for Concrete Drilling

 - Using HEPA Filters for Table 1 Compliance